vozikkks/vozikkks/README.md

 ### working with data:

-I handle databases and services like PostgreSQL, MongoDB, AWS, and Grafana
+I handle databases and services like PostgreSQL, MongoDB, AWS, Grafana and can easily adapt to new ones

 ### soft skills:

-committed to continuous learning, adept in cross-functional collaboration, skilled in problem-solving and root cause analysis
+committed to continuous learning, proficient in cross-functional collaboration and clear communication, skilled in problem-solving and root-cause analysis

-### certifications:
+### latest certifications:

 - **Codecademy JavaScript course**
+- **Codecademy Analyze Data with SQL course**
 - **ISTQB® Certified Tester Foundation Level (CTFL) 4.0**
 - **Postman API Fundamentals Student Expert**
 - **Yandex Professional Course on QA Engineering**